xoplog/xop-go/xopconsole/NOTES.md

           1. A space
           1. The span sequence abbreviation or "" if none
         - "v"
-          1. a record version number that inrements each time the span record is printed
+          1. same as request version updates
      1. A space
+   - Def
+     1. A space
+     1. JSON-encoded attribute definition
+   - Trace/Debug/Info/Warn/Error/Alert
+     1. A space
      1. The SpanID (hex)
      1. A space
+     1. Optional kind indicator
+        - Model:
+          1. " MODEL:"
+        - Link:
+          1. " LINK:"
+        - Message:
+          1. Optional format indicator:
-   - Def
+             - Template:
+               1. "TMPL:"
-   - Trace/Debug/Info/Warn/Error/Alert
+             - No template:
+     1. quoted-if-needed line message (or template)
+     1. Repeating:
+        1. A space
+        1. a line attribute (see below)
+     1. Optional stack:
+        1. A space
+        1. " STACK:"
+        1. Repeating frames
+           1. A space
+           1. Line
+           1. ":"
+           1. Number

 ## Line attributes